Islamicate-DH/islamicate-dh.github.io/AboutDPC.md

 Selection Criteria for Course:
 -----
 We ask that applicants submit via email (see below) **a CV and cover letter** detailing their interest in this course and how it will advance their research in the future.
+Submissions will be accepted until **March 15th**, and acceptance decisions will be conveyed by **March 20th**.
 While students are not expected to have had previous training in paleography or digital annotation, in order to be selected for the course, students must:

 1. be currently enrolled in a masters or doctoral program;
 2. have demonstrated reading competency in Arabic, Persian, or preferably both;